containers-kubernetes-education/installation/README.md

 // This will ask which location to download from, choose docker.io podman run -p 8765:80 nginxdemos/hello
 ```
-This is leave a process running on the terminal, but goto http://localhost:8765/ and make sure you can see NGINX page.
-If not, contact me and I can help you resolve this.
+This leaves a process running on the terminal, but goto http://localhost:8765/ and make sure you can see NGINX page.
+If not, contact me (James Davies on Slack) and I can help you resolve this.

 ### Docker (Instead of Podman)
 If you have permission to use docker and you would rather use that.
 You can download Docker-Desktop here: https://www.docker.com/products/docker-desktop/